 A test of Pakistan's compliance with sanctions is a pipeline project intended to carry Iranian gas to Pakistan.
 Agreement on the \$7 billion project was finalized on June 12, 2010, and construction was formally inaugurated in a ceremony attended by the Presidents of both countries on March 11, 2013.
 In line with an agreed completion date of mid-2014, Iran reportedly completed the pipeline on its side of the border.
 Pakistan has not completed its portion of the project, but China's announcement in April 2015 of a \$3 billion investment in the project could pave the way for the line's completion.
-In March 2013, the State Department reiterated earlier comments that the project might be sanctioned under ISA, 41 but the JCPOA will likely pave the way for the project to be completed.
-In 2009, India dissociated itself from the project, which was initially conceived as bringing Iranian gas to India, over stated concerns about the security of the pipeline. the location at which the gas would be transferred to India, pricing of the gas, and tariffs.
+In March 2013, the State Department reiterated earlier comments that the project might be sanctioned under ISA, but the JCPOA removes that potential hurdle.
+In 2009, India dissociated itself from the project, which was initially conceived as bringing Iranian gas to India, over stated concerns about the security of the pipeline, the location at which the gas would be transferred to India, pricing of the gas, and tariffs.
+The pipeline is likely to be a focus of a trip by Iran's President Hassan Rouhani to Pakistan in late March 2016.